Slesa/launchy/trunk/Launchy_QT/readme.txt

 For Beta 2:
 	.
 Fix controly problem
+	.
+Sometimes when I hit the options button it crashes

 Done for beta 2:
 .
 Shortcuts to directories are treated as normal files